 What Are the Lungs and Respiratory System?

-- They bring oxygen into our bodies (called inspiration, or inhalation) and
+- Bring oxygen into our bodies (called inspiration, or inhalation).

 - Send carbon dioxideout (called expiration, or exhalation).

 This exchange of oxygen and carbon dioxide is called respiration.

 How Do the Lungs and Respiratory System Work?